TheTaylorLee/piplogger/README.md

 # piplogger
-Log all changes public ip egress changes for observed by this container.
+Log all public ip egress changes observed by this container.
 The frequency of which the container checks is every 90 seconds.
 A limitation implemented due to api restrictions.
 This is useful for scenarios where the public ip might be dynamic and you wish to know the datetime that the ip has changed.

 ## Deploying the image